-The City of Minnetonka and the Hopkins School District jointly own and operate the Royals Athletic Center (formerly the Lindbergh Center).
+The City of Minnetonka and the Hopkins School District jointly own and operate the Lindbergh Center.
 The facility is connected to Hopkins High School.

 Amenities:

 - Five regulation basketball courts, two of which include adjustable height baskets for all levels of play - > Seven regulation volleyball courts - > 200-meter competitive running track - > 300-meter walking/jogging track - Exercise and conditioning room with specialized machines, free weights and cardiovascular equipment - Additional amenities available for track, baseball, softball, wrestling, aerobics, badminton and golf